RentFreeMedia/rentfreemedia/README.md

 RentFree Media is a media distribution framework built on Django and Wagtail.
 With it you can publish either public or premium / subscription-based content similar to the features provided in services such as Patreon, Apple Podcasts, and Substack.

-It processes subscription payments via Stripe, and makes authenticated RSS feeds for podcasts and premium written articles, like so...
+It processes subscription payments via Stripe, and in addition to serving premium content from web pages, makes authenticated RSS feeds for podcasts and premium written articles, like so...

 ![subscribe-2](https://raw.githubusercontent.com/RentFreeMedia/rentfreemedia/main/docs/img/readme2.jpg)

 ![subscribe-3](https://raw.githubusercontent.com/RentFreeMedia/rentfreemedia/main/docs/img/readme3.jpg)

 ### Need Help?
 Have Questions?